thomarite/test-ci/README.md

 Goals:

 - 1 Testing CI with Travis
-- 2 Adding python testing and best practices with pylama, black and tox.
+- 2 Adding python testing and best practices with pylama, black, pytest and tox.

 Some details: